 Antihistamines are mainly used to treat allergies such as hay fever, hives or urticaria, and itching.
 They may be used to help reduce feeling sick (nausea) and being sick (vomiting).

 Anxiety is a normal human emotion.
-However, some people find themselves worrying or feeling anxious so often that it interferes with their day to day life.
-Anxiety disorders are very common, affecting approximately 15% of the population.
+However, some people feel worried or anxious so often that it interferes with their day-to-day life.

 Arthritis literally means ‘inflammation of a joint’ and is common as we get older.